-Considered in many circles to be the most influential golf course architect of the last five decades, Pete is now in his 80's and still designing golf courses.
+Considered in many circles to be the most influential golf course architect of the last five decades, Pete designed courses for five decades,

 His father designed and built a nine-hole golf course on his mother's farm in Urbana, Ohio, and Pete grew up playing and working on this course.

 In 1938 Pete competed in a pro-junior tournament at the Dayton Country Club.